danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 1. A carcinogen damages a cell's mitochondria.
 2. Damaged mitochondria can't generate enough energy through respiration, so the cell sends a stress signal to the nucleus.
-3. That signal [switches on a set of genes](https://academic.oup.com/carcin/article/35/3/515/2463440) that turn on fermentation and drive unrestrained growth, the single-celled behavior described above.
+3. That signal [switches on a set of genes](https://academic.oup.com/carcin/article/35/3/515/2463440) that turn on fermentation and drive unrestrained growth.
 4. Those same damaged mitochondria also leak extra reactive oxygen species (ROS), the "exhaust" that respiration normally keeps in check but that damaged mitochondria produce in excess.
 5. Over time, the elevated ROS randomly damages nuclear DNA.